-DISCLAIMER #1: This guide is in no way endorsed by or supported by the Mid-Europe festival.
-All views expressed herein are completely my own, and thus should be ignored by pretty much everyone.

-DISCLAIMER #2: An earlier unrated and unedited version of this document never existed, just like the Star Wars Holiday Special.
+- 1. This guide is in no way endorsed by or supported by the Mid-Europe festival.
+All views expressed herein are completely my own, and thus should be ignored by pretty much everyone. - 2.
+An earlier unrated and unedited version of this document never existed, just like the Star Wars Holiday Special.
 If such a version had existed, it may or may not have been frowned upon by the Planai Cows.
-I cannot confirm or deny any of this.

-DISCLAIMER #3: I'm American, so literally everything here is coming from an American perspective.
+I cannot confirm or deny any of this. - 3.
+I'm American, so literally everything here is coming from an American perspective.
 Some parts of this guide may be applicable to others as well.
-I'll leave it to you to figure out which parts those are.

-DISCLAIMER #4: Comments marked with a \ may be legal in Austria but illegal in the states for those between 16 and 21 years of age.
+I'll leave it to you to figure out which parts those are. - 4.
+Comments marked with a may be legal in Austria but illegal in the states for those between 16 and 21 years of age.
 Will there be legal ramifications?
 No. Might there be parental ramifications?
 Who knows.
-It's probably best if you chat with them if you plan on partaking in anything that may be illegal at home.

-DISCLAIMER #5: That was the last disclaimer, but for this one.
+It's probably best if you chat with them if you plan on partaking in anything that may be illegal at home. - 5.
+If you're wondering why this document is so beautiful, it's because it's made with LAT_EX.
+Even if you don't understand any of the content, just admire how nice it looks - 6.
+That was the last disclaimer, but for this one.
 The real content you should ignore starts now.

-</DISCLAIMERS>
+<\DISCLAIMERS>

-So you've decided you like music, mountains, rain, Austria, socializing at the pub\ or any combination thereof and want to attend WYWOP.
+So you've decided you like music, mountains, rain, Austria, socializing at the pub or any combination thereof and want to attend WYWOP.
 You have questions though...questions which need answers!
-This guide answers those question....and then questions those answers so you can look like a pro WYWOPer even on your first go around.
+This guide answers those question...and then questions those answers so you can look like a pro WYWOPer even on your first go around.

 No need to thank me now.
-You can say "Dankeschön" later...that means "thank you very much" by the way (Fun Austrian Pastime #1: use different words for things from English for no particular reason).
+You can say "Dankeschön" later...that means "thank you very much" by the way.1

 First things first: what does WYWOP even stand for?
 It's a commonly held belief that WYWOP stands for "World Youth Wind Orchestra Project."
-You might also hear "Weltjugendblasorchesterprojekt."
-(Fun Austrian Pastime #2: cram a bunch of words together and pretend that it is a real thing...since WYWOP is on Austrian turf, we'll let them pretend)
+You might also hear "Weltjugendblasorchester-projekt," but the acronym is a bit harder to pronounce.